lucyod10/notes/console.md

 `open -a “Atom”`          |	open the application atom `atom ~/.bash_profile`     |	opens the file that opens when you open bash- where you can save alias’.
 Can change colouring etc too
 `cp -r filePath destinationPath` |
+`# Control -r` | ?? search your console history interactively `touch foo{wow,cool,sick}bar` | make lots of files with similar names quickly.
+Will create 3 files called: foowowbar, foocoolbar, foosickbar
+`control+a` | brings you to front of line.
+E gets you to end.

 If you need to use ‘’ indoor string, use “” to define, or vice versa